kallekankaanpaa/filterMap/README.md

 ## Performance

-This implementation performs very well on large arrays.
-The edge cases where reduce based filtermapping is faster are:
-1. Empty or small (~10 elements) arrays
+This implementation is performant on all array lengths, but the longer the input array is the more it beats reduce based implementations.
-2. Arrays where all (or most) elements will get filtered
+The only edge case I've found are long arrays where most or all elements get filtered.

 ### Benchmarks
 The repository contains benchmarks which can be run with the `bench` script.